opencord/openolt/README.md

 BCM.0> a/m max_msgs=100 filter_invert=no object=flow
 ```

-### How do I access device CLI when running dev_mgmt_daemon and openolt agent binary in background?
+### How do I access device CLI when running `dev_mgmt_daemon` and `openolt` agent binary as services?

-Navigate to `/opt/bcm68620` and execute the command `/broadcom/dev_mgmt_attach` to access the QAX
+Navigate to `/opt/bcm68620` and execute the command `/broadcom/dev_mgmt_attach`
-diag shell.
-Note that you will not be able to access the QAX diag shell, you need to recompile the
+to access the QAX diagnostic shell.
+If you are not able to access the shell,
-BAL SDK with `SW_UTIL_SHELL=y` option.
+you need to recompile the BAL SDK with `SW_UTIL_SHELL=y` option set.

 ### DBA Scheduler fail to create on the OLT with errors related to Bandwidth configuration

-Ensure that `additional_bw` indicator in the Technology Profile and the `bandwidthprofile` configured in ONOS netcfg for the subscriber are following the below guideline.
+Ensure that `additional_bw` indicator in the Technology Profile and the
+`bandwidthprofile` configured in ONOS netcfg for the subscriber are following
+the below guideline.

 * When `additional_bw` is configured as `AdditionalBW_BestEffort`, ensure `cir` + `eir`
   values in ONOS netcfg BW profile for the subscriber are greater than or equal to *16000*